panopset/re4ms/README.md

     User sammy
     IdentityFile ~/.ssh/id_rsa

+On the server not logged in as root.

+    vim /etc/ssh/sshd_config

+set

+    PermitRootLogin no

+and then

+    sudo service sshd restart

 * Add some swap space, especially if you have a 512MB server.

 Copy into a script: